 When it comes to the personal level, a married couple may see a difference where the taxation of personal income is concerned.
 If they file separate tax returns and the LLC is owned by only one spouse, the LLC's profits can raise that individual into a higher tax bracket, bringing on a higher tax rate.
 However, this may not happen if they are both members of the LLC or if they file a joint tax return as a single-member LLC.

 Some other income tax scenarios are as follows:

 - If your LLC is solely owned by you, the IRS will classify it as a disregarded entity, and you will need to report all losses and profits on a Schedule C tax form "Profit or Loss from Business," which you will file with your 1040 form.

 - If your business sells a product or provides a service, you will also have to pay self-employment taxes on your profits using the Schedule SE "Self-Employment Tax" form.

 - If your company partakes in a passive business, such as rental, no self-employment taxes are required.
 Instead, your profits will be reported via the Schedule "Supplemental Income and Loss" form.

-- The purpose behind self-employment tax is pay for an individual’s Social Security and Medicare Taxes.
+- The purpose behind self-employment tax is to pay for an individual's Social Security and Medicare Taxes.
 It is normally calculated after the individual determines their net earnings.

-- For single-member LLCs, should they realize a profit, not only are those profits subject to owner’s income tax but also self-employment tax on the profits of the LLC.
+- For single-member LLCs, should they realize a profit, not only are those profits subject to the owner's income tax but also self-employment tax on the profits of the LLC.